wpbdry/eutopia_auth-service/README.md

 0: User successfully logged in.
 Token returned.

-2: Given email address is not associated with any user.
+200: Given email address is not associated with any user.
 Please sign up first.

-3: This mutation should be passed temporary login code or password, not both.

-4: User has already set a password, but is trying to log in with temporary code.
-Please login with password

-500: Code provided has expired.
-User should request a new code.

-6: Incorrect code.

-7: User is trying to log in with password but has never set one.

-8: Incorrect password
+3: Incorrect password.

-9: Error adding token to sessions database.
-See msg for more information.

 ### Logout
 Receives a token, and logs out user